dabit3/aws-amplify-workshop-react/README.md

 # Building Serverless Web Applications with React and AWS Amplify

-In this workshop we'll learn how to build cloud-enabled web applications with React & [AWS Amplify](https://aws-amplify.github.io/).
+In this workshop we'll learn how to build cloud-enabled web applications with GraphQL, React, & [AWS Amplify](https://aws-amplify.github.io/).

 ![](header2.jpg)